pnp/PnP/Solutions/Framework.Provisioning/docs/readme.md

 # Documentation and Presentations #
-This folder will contain various documentation that we are currently working.
+This folder will contain various documentation that we are currently working on.

 Thank you,
 *Office 365 Dev PnP Core Team*